BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 openable state, so the player can always get that loot.

 ### Guaranteed Phonic

+*(Included as an optional selection in TPS UCP 2.2 - no need to use this one separately if you're already using TPS UCP 2.2!)*

 Guarantees the spawn of Phonic Kraggon (or Phuper Phonic Kraggon) in Serenity's Waste.